MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deploy-via-portal.md

 ## Optionally change advanced settings and apply tags

-1. Choose whether to create volumes for workloads in addition to the required infrastructure volumes used by Azure Stack HCI.
+1. Choose whether to create volumes for workloads now, saving time creating volumes and storage paths for VM images.
 You can create more volumes later.
     * **Create workload volumes and required infrastructure volumes (Recommended)** - Creates one thinly-provisioned volume per server for workloads to use.
 This is in addition to the required one infrastructure volume per server.
     * **Create required infrastructure volumes only** - Creates only the required one infrastructure volume per server.
 2. Select **Next**.